crisluengo/doxpp/docs_src/markdown.md

 \section markdown_boxes Boxes

-Boxes can be generated using the "admonition" syntax from rST (implemented here through the [admonition](https://python-markdown.github.io/extensions/admonition/) extension).
+Boxes can be generated using the "admonition" syntax from reST (implemented here through the [admonition](https://python-markdown.github.io/extensions/admonition/) extension).
 ```text
 !!! note "Box title"